Equivariant algebraic $K$-theory of symmetric monoidal Mackey functors: Variations on a theme: Mackey functors

-In this paper we will only consider pseudo-functors which are strictly unital, meaning they preserve identity morphisms on the nose.
+In this paper we will only use pseudo-functors which are \emph{strictly unital}, meaning they preserve identity morphisms on the nose.

 \begin{remark} In general, one often considers \emph{lax} functors which are like pseudo-functors except the structure $2$-cells for units and composition are not assumed to be invertible.
-Since all of our $2$-categories will be $(2,1)$-categories there is no distinction between lax functors and pseudo-functors and the terms can be used interchangeably. \end{remark}
+All of the $2$-categories we consider in this paper will be $(2,1)$-categories, where every lax functor is automatically a pseudo-functor. \end{remark}

 Between two pseudo-functors there is a notion of pseudo-natural transformation, which is just like an ordinary natural transformation except the defining diagrams again only hold up to some specified invertible $2$-cells.
 The collection of pseudo-functors from $\cat C$ to $\cat D$ and pseudo-natural transformations between them forms a $1$-category we denote by $\Fun_{\ps}(\cat C,\cat D)$.
 Similarly, we can consider the $1$-category of strict $2$-functors and strict $2$-natural transformations $\Fun_2(\mathscr{C},\mathscr{D})$.